bahrus/carbon-copy/README.md

 Note that there are other client-side include web components you may want to compare this one with -- e.g. github's [include-fragment-element](https://github.com/github/include-fragment-element) and [Juicy's juicy-html](https://www.webcomponents.org/element/Juicy/juicy-html) or [xtal-fetch](https://www.webcomponents.org/element/bahrus/xtal-fetch) if carbon-copy doesn't meet your needs.

-Copy a template inside a DOM node.  ~1.7kb (minified/gzipped).
+Copy a template inside a DOM node.

+For basic functionality, use the b-c-c.js (or b-c-c.iife.js), element name:  b-c-c  It is ~1.5 kb minified and gzipped.
+It's functionality doesn't include the sections starting with "Adding string properties".
+For the full functionality, use element c-c, which is defined by file c-c.js.  carbon-copy.js is an iife version of c-c.js.
+It is ~2.0 kb minifed and gzipped.

 Syntax: